GarrettS/Singular-Health/README.md

  * Define software rules for payment and cancellation policies
  * Publish results to the application (no more faxes, mailing records, etc)
  * Request, confirm, or cancel appointments
  * Reach patients by broadcasting

+### 2.0 features:
+ * Dispute resolution for unprofessionalism, unpunctuality
+ * Notifications for diagnostic results, appointments, messages
+ * Payment system ensures that providers receive payment for no-shows

 ### References
 [1] https://jamanetwork.com/journals/jama/article-abstract/2674671?resultClick=1